microsoft/fhir-starter/scripts/Readme.md

-# FHIR-Starter Getting Started with Deploy Scripts
+# FHIR-Starter Getting Started with the Deploy Script
 In this document we go over the ```deployFhirStarter.bash``` script for deploying Azure API for FHIR.
 We cover the order of script execution and the steps needed to get up and running.

 ## Errata